LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 Although we have four cores, the docker stats for this docker process show close to `100%` utilization, which makes sense because it treats this process as the only process.

-If we want to actually see how the `docker stat` calculates the `cpu usage percentage,` we should have a look at `docker client` sources at `stats.go.`
+If we want to actually see how the `docker stat` calculates the `cpu usage percentage`, we should have a look at `docker client` sources at `stats.go.`

 [docker client stats.go](https://github.com/docker/docker/blob/master/api/client/stats.go)